Vascular Surgery Fellowship

 The Division of Vascular Surgery offers a two-year Vascular Surgery Fellowship Program with excellent clinical material, a focus on education, and outstanding faculty.
 Fellows must be a graduate of an ACGME-accredited general surgery residency or enrolled in the Early Specialization Program that integrates general surgery and vascular surgery training over a 6-year period to allow board certification in both specialties.
 Our institution does not currently have an integrated vascular surgery residency to which applicants match out of medical school.

 The educational goal of the Vascular Surgery Fellowship Program is to achieve expertise in all facets of our specialty.
 Upon completion of training, our fellows are expected to perform as highly competent vascular surgeons.
-Fellows will spend time at the new William P. Clements Jr. University Hospital, a 460-bed, 12-story hospital that features 72 ICU beds and 24 surgical suites; the new Parkland Hospital, an 862-bed hospital featuring the latest healing concepts as well as quality and safety design features; and the Dallas Veterans Affairs Medical Center, which is the nation’s 2nd busiest VA medical center in the country.
+Fellows will spend time at the new William P. Clements Jr. University Hospital, a 460-bed, 12-story hospital that features 72 ICU beds and 24 surgical suites; the new Parkland Hospital, an 862-bed hospital featuring the latest healing concepts as well as quality and safety design features; and the Dallas Veterans Affairs Medical Center, the nation’s second busiest VA medical center in the country.
 All three locations have an ICAVL accredited Vascular Lab.

 Fellowship Program Structure